Karma Group strives to provide high quality products and services at a competitive prices to benefit our citizens.

 At Karma Group, our efforts are focused on catalyzing the economy, creating meaningful jobs, and improving the conditions that contribute to the wellbeing of Bhutanese people through creative business solutions.

-The strength of Karma Group is its human resources and employs over 300 employees.
+The strength of Karma Group is its human resources which employ over 300 employees.
 The Group has always prioritized the welfare and wellbeing of its employees above all else.
 Such emphasis has certainly paid off.
-Not only is the Group able to attract the best talent in the industry but also is able to retain them for long term.
+Not only is the Group able to attract the best talent in the industry but also can retain them for the long term.

 To efficiently meet your needs for quality products and services at reasonable prices.

 To create a safe working environment that fosters growth and respect among employees.

 To contribute to enhanced well-being and livelihoods through mutual cooperation and shared prosperity.

 To commit to work towards maintaining our current and future resources while respecting our environment.